Chinghiz Aitmatov: Literary career

-As with many educated Kyrgyzs, Aitmatov was fluent in both Kyrgyz and Russian.
+As with many educated Kyrgyz, Aitmatov was fluent in both Kyrgyz and Russian.
 As he explained in one of his interviews, Russian was as much of a native language for him as Kyrgyz.
 Most of his early works he wrote in Kyrgyz; some of these he later translated into Russian himself, while others were translated into Russian by other translators.
-Since 1966, he was writing in Russian.
+From 1966, he was writing in Russian.
+By the mid-1990s, as his reputation in Kyrgyzstan was well established, Russian critics attacked him and his 1995 novel Tavro Kassandry ("The Mark of Cassandra")--unfairly, according to literary critic Keneshbek Asanaliev, who commented that Aitmatov's Kyrgys detractors simply reprinted an attack piece by Russian critic V. Bondarenko.
+The latter also claimed that Aitmatov was anti-Russian, a claim that Asanaliev ridicules.

 Diplomatic career

-In addition to his literary work, Chinghiz Aitmatov was from 1990 to 1993 the ambassador for the Soviet Union -“and then Russia to Belgium and later, for Kyrgyzstan, the European Union, NATO, UNESCO and the Benelux countries.
+In addition to his literary work, Chinghiz Aitmatov was a diplomat who was accredited by 3 countries.

+From 1990 to 1993, he was ambassador for the Soviet Union to Luxembourg, but at the collapse of the Union, he was re-accredited by Russia to Luxembourg.
+Then from 2000 to 2008, he was accredited by Kyrgyzstan to be its ambassador to the European Union, NATO, UNESCO and the Benelux countries, then France.